 Warning: The fuel system will remain pressurised after the engine is switched off.
-Comply with all relevant safety precautions during this operation and refer to the "Safety first!"
+Comply with all relevant safety precautions during eration and refer to the "Safety first!"

+this operation and refer to the "Safety first!"
 Section at the beginning of this manual before proceeding.